FireboltLegend/VR-Dialogues/README.md

 **Future Directions:**
 - **Emphasize iterative testing:** Address weaknesses in conversation and agent realism by iteratively testing new features and gathering user input.
 - **Focus on personalization:** Adapt conversations and agent behaviors to better match individual user expectations.
-- **Maintain strengths:** Preserve the high levels of Inclusion and Comfort as foundational pillars while working on other areas.

----

-**Final Notes:**
-The study reveals promising results in fostering social presence, with strong ratings in Inclusion and Comfort.
-However, addressing the gaps in Conversation and Agent Realism will be crucial to creating a more immersive and lifelike virtual environment.
-These findings provide actionable insights for future improvements in virtual agent development.

 # Conclusion